michelleleeyk/spotiTry/README.md

 # spotiTry
 A program that allows users to discover new artists effectively (listen to their most popular songs) and efficiently (listen to 30 second previews of each song).
 First, a random artist is generated.
 Their name, number of followers and top 5 songs will be displayed.
-Finally, links to the previews of each song are displayed. </br></br>
+Finally, links to 30second previews of each song are displayed. </br></br>
 Created using the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) and [Spotipy library](https://spotipy.readthedocs.io/en/2.16.1/).

 ## To Run Program